Daivuk/onut/GUIDELINES.md

 auto elapsed = std::chrono::seconds(1); // correct
 ```

-##Class members
+## Class members
-Public members are only allowed in utility classes.
+Public members are only allowed in utility classes or structs.
 Like `Vector2`, `Color`, etc. Otherwise accessors should be defined and implemented in the source file.

 Members should be initialized to their default values in the header file if possible.
+Private members should also start with `m_`.
 ```cpp
 class A
 {